-Again, the above is not an exhaustive list; therefore, regardless of the contract amount, the contractor ban applies to any contract that requires approval by the School Board.
+Again, the list above is not exhaustive.
+Therefore, regardless of the contract amount, the contractor ban applies to any contract that requires approval by the School Board.

-If a person is an entity, the contractor restrictions also apply to all the entity's principals, including, but not limited to, the following:
+If the contractor is an entity, such as a corporation, partnership, or LLC, the contribution ban also applies to all the entity's principals, including, but not limited to the following:

-The entity's board chair, president, chief executive officer, chief operating officer, chief financial officer, and any individual that serves in the functional equivalent of one or more of those positions;

-- 2. Any individual who owns an ownership interest in the entity of 20 percent or more; and - 3.
-An individual employee, independent contractor, or agent of the entity that is authorized to represent the entity before the City in regards to the contract.
+- 1. The entity's board chair, president, chief executive officer, chief operating officer, chief financial officer, and any individual that serves in the functional equivalent of one or more of those positions; - 2.
+Any individual who holds an ownership interest in the entity of 20 percent or more; and - 3.
+An individual employee, independent contractor, or agent of the entity authorized to represent the entity before the City regarding the contract.